 The Controller CPU Speed: item (if available) displays the clock speed (in megahertz) of the CPU that resides on the controller.
-In the example, the speed is 233 Mhz.

 The Controller Memory: item displays the total amount of memory on the controller that programs and buffer data can use.
 In the example, the total memory is 48 MB.